London terror attacks: What we know and don't know

 - As emergency services rushed to respond, reports came in of multiple stabbings at Borough Market, a popular gourmet food market with restaurants that were open and busy on a Saturday night.

-- Witness Elsbeth Smedley told CNN that a man ran into Elliot restaurant in Borough Market, and stabbed two people before running out.
+- Witness Elsbeth Smedley told CNN that a man ran into Elliot's, a cafe in Borough Market, and stabbed two people before running out.

+- Jack Applebee, a local restaurant owner, said he saw people running down the street and heard a female voice shout "they're stabbing everyone."
+He turned and saw three men wearing belts or vests with packets around the belly.
+About five minutes later, as he and diners sheltered in the restaurant, he said he heard 10 to 15 gunshots.
+It was 30 minutes before police came to escort them out.

 - As they responded to the two incidents, police were then called to a third potential attack -- reports of an "incident" in nearby Vauxhall, a residential area, which occurred just before 1 a.m.
 (8p ET).
 Police confirmed it was not related.

-- At 00.25 a.m., police announced the two incidents at London Bridge and Borough Market were "terrorist incidents."
+- At 00.25 a.m.
+BST (7.25 p.m.
+ET), police announced the two incidents at London Bridge and Borough Market were "terrorist incidents."
 People were warned to avoid the area while emergency vehicles attended to the incidents which police described as "ongoing."

-- British Prime Minister Theresa May calls the London Bridge incident a "potential act of terrorism."
-On Sunday, she'll chair a meeting of the government's Cobra emergency committee.
+- British Prime Minister Theresa May has called the London Bridge incident a "potential act of terrorism."
+In response, she will chair a meeting of the government's Cobra emergency committee on Sunday.

+- Guy's Hospital, near London Bridge, was placed on lockdown "due to the ongoing incident in central London.... to keep patients, relatives and staff safe," it said in a statement.

+- At 2.13 a.m., London Ambulance announced it had "declared a major incident."

 What we don't know